-Do you know the story of the traveller who screamed “Daylight Robbery!” when looking at bank rates for conversion and processing fee on their card transactions abroad?
-No?
-Well,it’s long story but to cut short, it’s the story of every traveller abroad ever.
-There are of course more such interesting stories like the traveller who had to do dishes because they didn’t have cash and cards were just not accepted by the wayside inn in a remote picturesque village.
+Do you know the story of the traveller who screamed “Daylight Robbery!”
+Well, it’s the story of every traveller abroad ever who uses credit and debit cards for their transactions.
+Also, there are stories of travellers who have ended up doing dishes because they didn’t have cash and cards were just not accepted by the wayside inn in a remote picturesque village they went to.

-Simply put, these are not situations you’d like to find yourself in.
-Card transactions are the norm in most of the places in the world, however, they may prove to be costly when used abroad and may not be an accepted means of payment in certain establishments.
-Cash payments are always a safe option that could save you a major portion of your travel expense in the form of conversion & processing fees and the sky-high rates that banks levy on card users.
-Let’s see the important reasons why you should carry cash instead of your debit or credit cards to ease your transactions at the same time saving money!
+These are not situations you might prefer to be in.
+Card transactions are the norm in most parts of the world.
+However, they may prove costly when used abroad and may not be an accepted as a means of payment in some hotels and shops.
+Cash payments are always a safe option that could save you a major portion of your travel expense in the form of card usage fee abroad, currency conversion charges and unfair exchange rates given by your bank.
+Let’s take a look at the 4 advantages of cash over credit and debit cards when travelling abroad.

-1. Save up cash wasted on conversion and processing fee
+1. Save up money wasted on unfair exchange rates and card usage fee abroad

 Credit and Debit cards are great in that they have a lot of offers going on for their users like reward points and cashbacks.
 However, when it comes to their usage in a foreign country, there is much left to be desired.
-The rates levied are very high and can include conversion fee, processing fee, administrative fee and could easily amount to 4% of your transaction every time.
+The card usage fee abroad levied is very high and there are also other hidden charges like currency conversion fee, processing fee, an administrative fee which could easily amount to 4% of your transaction every time.
 Over the course of your trip, the expenses would add up to be significantly high!

-Dynamic currency conversion (DCC) is a banking solution in which credit card holders when paying for goods or services in a foreign country, have the transaction cost converted to their home currency, thus letting you know how much you are spending in your currency.
+Dynamic currency conversion (DCC) is a banking solution in which cardholders when paying for goods or services in a foreign country, can convert the transaction cost to their home currency.
+This is done for the convenience of knowing how much we are spending in our home currency.
 Sounds pretty good right?
 But here is the kicker, you would be charged 3% of your entire transaction amount for the use of this service.
 This would, of course, be apart from the bad exchange rates of banks you’d get, not to mention the conversion and processing charges.
 Not a pretty picture now is it?
 Do yourself a favour and have a mobile app ready that lets you calculate money in your home country currency so you get an idea of your expenditure without having to rely on DCC.

 Apart from the above-mentioned drawbacks, there are few other subtle points to be looked into too.
 If you are entirely dependent on cards, their theft or loss would leave you crippled.
 Lengthy bank procedures will have to be initiated to block the card to avoid the risk of its identity theft.
 If your card gets misused abroad before you can block it, it’ll leave you to sort out a huge mess when you get back home.